mrdrewgurley/cellular-automata/README.md

 brunch build --production
 ```

-### Authors
+### Author
-  * Drew Gurley -

 Drew has over fifteen years of experience in the Software Engineering field, with more than six years of Data Management experience -- acquisition, transformation, analytics and distribution.

 He undertakes many roles including solutions architecture, technological strategy, project management, database administration, hands-on development and senior-level management.

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details